Risk management, though closely associated with project management, also has relevance in the world of business analysis.

 3. Poor impact analysis

-- Document requirements and get all relevant stakeholders to review them for any missing requirements.
+- Document requirements and get all relevant stakeholders to review them for any missing and dependent requirements.

 Thinking of requirements risks can help to build stronger requirements and close gaps not already covered by the recommended solution.
 Through the use of complementary techniques like interface analysis, document analysis, etc, BAs can come up with requirements aimed at preventing risks from becoming reality.
-Controls designed to address each risk should be put in place though this is expected to create additional product requirements.
+Controls designed to address each risk should be put in place though this may lead to the creation of additional product requirements.